 Non-Refundable Fees: Move-In Fees, Cleaning Fees, Association Fees, Late Fees

-Move-In fees are a relatively new requirement from some apartment managers.
+Move-In fees are a relatively new requirement for some apartment managers.
 Move-in fees are nonrefundable charges that are used to make a rental property move-in ready for a new tenant during turnover like changing locks, reprogramming buzzers, updating directories and mailboxes.
 They are not intended to cover property damage expenses from a previous tenant.

 Cleaning fees may be a required nonrefundable fee that pays for carpet cleaning and basic cleaning services to restore your rental property back to its original condition upon vacating.
 Tenants can sometimes avoid paying a manager cleaning fees by providing receipts from a professional carpet cleaner or cleaning service they hire themselves when moving out.